 In March 2020, the World Health Organization ("WHO") classified the COVID-19 outbreak as a pandemic.
-We believe our sales during the first six months of 2022 were negatively impacted by the transition to the BolaWrap 150 product and the stopping of our BolaWrap 100 production line and the effects of limited ability to demonstrate and train in 2021 due to the COVID-19 pandemic, especially internationally.
+We believe our sales during the first nine months of 2022 were negatively impacted by the transition to the BolaWrap 150 product and the stopping of our BolaWrap 100 production line and the effects of limited ability to demonstrate and train in 2021 due to the COVID-19 pandemic, especially internationally.
+However, we are beginning to see some recovery during Q3 as full production and sales of the BolaWrap 1500 occurred.
 We continue to monitor developments and assess areas where there is potential for our business to be impacted by the pandemic.
 Businesses and governments with which we engage may be operating under restrictions and experiencing disruptions, which may create obstacles in the coordination of business activities, including demonstrations, training and the negotiation and fulfillment of orders.
 Disruptions in the supply chain have already impacted us and could negatively impact our ability to source materials or manufacture and distribute products.
 We could experience a decrease in new orders from pandemic related events, which could negatively impact our revenues and reduce our liquidity and cash flows.
 Growth in revenue could also be impeded by these factors.
 The financial markets have been subject to significant volatility that could impact our ability to enter into, modify, and negotiate favorable terms and conditions relative to equity and debt financing activities.
-We have \$28.5 million in cash and cash equivalents and short-term investments as of June 30, 2022, which we believe provides sufficient capital to fund our operations for at least the next twelve months and withstand the potential near-term consequences of the pandemic, although liquidity constraints and access to capital markets could adversely impact our liquidity and warrant changes to our investment strategy.
-The full magnitude of the pandemic cannot be measured at this time, and therefore, any of the aforementioned circumstances, as well as other factors, may cause our results of operations to vary substantially from year to year and quarter
+We have \$23.7 million in cash and cash equivalents and short-term investments as of September 30, 2022, which we believe provides sufficient capital to fund our operations for at least the next twelve months and withstand the potential near-term consequences of the pandemic, although liquidity constraints and access to capital markets could adversely impact our liquidity and warrant changes to our investment strategy.
+The full magnitude of the pandemic cannot be measured at this time, and therefore, any of the aforementioned circu

 Based on various standards published to date, we believe the work our employees and associates perform is critical and essential.
 We are taking a variety of measures to promote the safety and security of our employees while ensuring the availability and functionality of our critical infrastructure.
 We are following Center for Disease Control and local guidelines regarding COVID-19 safety in the workplace.
-In addition, the following events related to the COVID-19 pandemic could result in lost or delayed revenue to the Company: limitations on the ability of our suppliers to meet delivery requirements and commitments; limitations on the ability of carriers to deliver our products to customers; unforeseen deviations from customers or foreign governments restricting the ability to do business; and, limitations on the ability of our customers to pay us on a timely basis, if at all.
+In addition, the following events related to the COVID-19 pandemic could result in lost or delayed revenue to the Company: limitations on the ability of our suppliers to meet delivery requirements and commitments; limitations on the ability of our employees to perform their work due to illness caused by the pandemic, or local, state or federal orders requiring employees to remain at home; limitations on the ability of our customers or foreign governments restricting the ability to do business; and, limitations on the ability of our customers to pay us on a timely basis, if at all.